jkrajniak/demo-datastore-export-filtering/README.md

 # Datastore to BigQuery with filtering using Dataflow

-A demo code for the article in medium.com
+A demo code for the article https://towardsdatascience.com/export-datastore-to-bigquery-using-google-dataflow-1801c25ae482

 # How to run